Joe Callahan (American football): Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-Not selected in the 2016 NFL Draft, Callahan signed as a free agent with the Green Bay Packers on May 6.
+Not selected in the 2016 NFL draft, Callahan signed as a free agent with the Green Bay Packers on May 6.
 He threw for 499 yards, three touchdowns, and zero interceptions in the preseason, earning him a spot on the Packers' 53-man roster.
 He was released by the Packers on October 13.

 New Orleans Saints

 On October 14, Callahan was claimed off waivers by the New Orleans Saints, and waived by the team on October 22.

 Cleveland Browns

 Callahan was claimed off waivers by the Cleveland Browns on October 24, and released by the team on November 28.

 Green Bay Packers (second stint)

 On December 2, Callahan was signed to the Packers' practice squad, and was promoted to the active roster on December 17, 2016.

 On September 2, 2017, Callahan was waived by the Packers and was signed to the practice squad the next day.
 After starter Aaron Rodgers suffered a broken collarbone in Week 6 against the Minnesota Vikings, head coach Mike McCarthy stated that Brett Hundley would take over as starter and Callahan would be Hundley's backup.
 Callahan was promoted to the active roster the following day.
 On December 16, 2017, with Hundley still maintaining his position as the Packers' second-string quarterback and the return of Aaron Rodgers from injured reserve, Callahan was cut to make room for Rodgers.
 However, three days later on December 19, the Packers re-signed Callahan after Rodgers was placed back on injured reserve.
 Callahan made his NFL debut on December 31, completing 5 of 7 passes for 11 yards.

 On April 30, 2018, Callahan was waived by the Packers.